NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 The Caribbean's most affordable expat haven — fast-track residency, territorial tax system, 1,600 km of coastline, and a booming digital nomad scene 1,600 km of Caribbean Coastline, 57% Cheaper Than the USA, Fast-Track Permanent Residency are among the top reasons expats choose Dominican Republic.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Dominican Republic straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Dominican Republic — straight to your inbox.